 Promotion requirements for Battalion Chief, Training Chief, and Fire Marshal.

-BATTALION CHIEF: The position of Battalion Chief shall be selected from personnel who have completed fifteen (15) years satisfactory service with the Billings Fire Department and who have been promoted to the rank of Captain and have completed the Battalion Chief Development program.
+BATTALION CHIEF: The position of Battalion Chief shall be selected from personnel who have been promoted to the rank of Captain.

 TRAINING CHIEF: The position of Training Chief shall be selected from personnel who have completed five (5) years' satisfactory service with the Billings Fire Department and who are qualified to be Captain.

-FIRE MARSHAL: Shall have had at least five (5) years of service in the Billings Fire Prevention Bureau and be ICC Fire Inspector II Certified.
+FIRE MARSHAL: Shall have at least five (5) years of service in the Billings Fire Prevention Bureau and be ICC Fire Inspector II Certified.
 The Fire Marshal shall obtain ICC Certified Fire Marshal certification within one (1) year from the date of promotion.
-If the employee does not achieve the certification, then his or her base salary will be frozen at his/her current grade and step until certification is achieved.
+If the employee does not achieve the certification, then his or her base salary will be frozen at their current grade and step until certification is achieved.
 If the Fire Marshal’s rate has been frozen, then the date certification is achieved will become the employee’s promotional anniversary date for step increases.

 ASSISTANT CHIEF: The position of Assistant Chief is not represented by the Association; however, Management and the Association agree that the Association shall have two (2) appointees chosen by the Association on the selection committee for Assistant Chief.